AquaticHost/ReportBugs/README.md

-# ReportBugs
+# Welcome to AquaticHost Bug Reporting
-Report any bugs that come up on the AquaticHost website / panel website
+If you have located any bugs within the website, Here's where you let us know about it!